Fractured-Gaming-Official/ArmA3_Wasteland.Malden/README.md

 * [X] disable Thermal
 * [X] Arma Info (On connect)
 * [] Fast rope
-* [] water edge
+* [x] water edge
 * [X] View Distance Menu Update
 * [X] OutofBounds activated

 HAI MOKEY
 Mokey is pushy
+I r strilles.
 # A3Wasteland Stratis

 A3Wasteland is a survival-like combat sandbox, which incorporates elements of team deathmatch and sector control in one big fun-to-play package.
 Similar to DayZ, the objectives are to scavenge weapons and vehicles, team up with fellow players, and engage in combat to obtain control of the landscape.
 Best experienced with 50 or more players.

 The source code is based on [GoT Wasteland](https://github.com/JoSchaap/GoT_Wasteland_V2.Stratis), which is based on [404 Wasteland](https://github.com/domuk/Arma3-404Wasteland-Stratis), which is based on [Sa-Matra's Wasteland](http://forums.bistudio.com/showthread.php?142427), which is finally based on [Tonic's Wasteland](http://forums.bistudio.com/showthread.php?140070).